vkkis93/serverless-step-functions-offline/README.md

  sls step-functions-offline --stateMachine={{name}} --event={{path to event file}}
 ```
  *name* - name of state machine in section state functions.
 In example above it's **foo**

  *event file* - input values for execution in JSON format (optional)

-# What plugin support ?
+# What does plugin support ?
 | States | Support |
 | ------ | ------ |
 | ***Task*** | At this moment  plugin **does not support fields** *Retry*, *Catch*, *TimeoutSeconds*, *HeartbeatSeconds*